Why Attend a Criminal Justice Program?

 UF’s online degree is technically a Bachelor’s of Arts in Criminology, but it still prepares graduates to work in fields such as Federal Investigations, Corrections, Probation or Police Officer, and similar positions.
 UF’s degree in Criminology emphasizes understanding crime and the role it plays in society.
 This unique focus provides students with sociology and psychology rich perspective not necessarily obtained in a study of simply Criminal Justice.

 Students in SEMO’s Criminal Justice Online Bachelor’s Degree have the option of two tracks to participate in.
 The Academic/University track provides students with a well-rounded education in the criminal justice field and utilizes theory, technique and application practices.
 The Law Enforcement Academy track provides the basic training needed for individuals pursuing a degree in law enforcement.

-In order to qualify for CSUBS’s Online Bachelor’s Degree Program, the prospective student must be a transfer student from a California community college.
-While this does limit to a degree those who can apply, for students and residents of California, it is a fantastic opportunity.
-Rated as one of the top online Bachelor’s in Criminal Justice by the Best Degrees Program and Best Online Bachelor’s in Criminal Justice by the Center for Online Education, CSUBS offers students a quality education at a very affordable tuition price.
+CSUSB is one of the best criminal justice schools in California.
+Its online bachelor’s degree program is open to any students from any state who have met California’s General Education requirements, which they evaluate.
+Rated as one of the top online Bachelor’s in Criminal Justice by the Best Degrees Program and Best Online Bachelor’s in Criminal Justice by the Center for Online Education, CSUSB offers students a quality education at a very affordable tuition price.

 UMSL’s degree in criminal justice gives students an education in the fields of criminology, social science, law, public administration, and corrections.
 It is also tailored toward students seeking to attend law school.
 Students are able to complete their degree entirely online and will be prepared for a wide scope of potential careers.
 UMSL was rated #4 in the nation according to U.S. News and World Report.